 Abstract.
-The development of large offshore wind turbines and airborne wind energy (AWE) systems requires reliable wind speed datasets at heights far above the atmospheric surface layer.
-Traditional measurement approaches relying on met-masts, fall short of addressing the needsof modern wind turbine design and AWE systems development these needs.
-In this study, we validate three different model-based datasets, namely the 3-km Norwegian Hindcast archive (NORA3), the New European

-- 5 Wind Atlas (NEWA), and ECMWF Reanalysis v5 (ERA5) using Doppler wind lidar data from several locations in Norway and the North Sea.
+The development of large wind turbines and airborne wind energy (AWE) systems requires reliable wind speed datasets at heights above the atmospheric surface layer.
+Traditional measurement approaches relying on met-masts, fall short of addressing these needs.
+In this study, we validate three different model-based datasets, namely the 3-km Norwegian Hindcast archive (NORA3), the New European Wind Atlas (NEWA), and ECMWF Reanalysis v5 (ERA5) using Doppler wind lidar data from several locations in Norway and the North Sea.
 The validation focuses on altitudes from 100 to 500 m above ground, covering the operational range of large wind turbines and AWE systems.
-Our findings indicate that ERA5 and NORA3 perform almost equally similarly well in offshore locations in terms of bias, correlation coefficient, root-mean-square error and Earth's mover distance.
+Our findings indicate that ERA5 and NORA3 perform similarly well in offshore locations in terms of bias, correlation coefficient, root-mean-square error and Earth's mover distance.
 The choice of an appropriate wind speed database depends on the topography, altitude and error metrics of interest.
-However, NORA3 - 10 outperforms the other two models in two coastal and one complex terrain sites.
+However, NORA3 outperforms the other two models in two coastal and one complex terrain sites.
 In most cases, the agreement between the models and lidar measurements increases with height.
-More generally, the choice of appropriate wind speed database depends on the topography, altitude and error metrics of interest.